ballerina-platform/ballerina-spec/test/test-framework-spec.md

 <li>before : “&lt;function name&gt;”
 <ul>

-<li>Name of function to run before the test is run
+<li>Name of the function to run before the test is run
 </li>
 </ul>